 - Lacked formal training on how to communicate value to customers

-To avoid the above pitfalls, every organization should invest in building a great sales training program that empowers sales reps, increases productivity, better engages with customers, increases conversions and boosts company revenues.
-But what are the components of a good sales training program?
+To avoid the above pitfalls, every organization should invest in building a great program that empowers sales reps, increases productivity, better engages with customers, increases conversions and boosts company revenues.
+But what are the components of a good program?
+In this blog post, we provide some ideas on benefits you can expect from a good training program, who should be included in your sales training programs, what subjects to include, and how to structure your training content for maximum effectiveness.

-Sales training impacts both the performance of a sales team and the company overall.
+Training your sales team impacts both individual performance and the company overall.
 The CPSA states that sales training allows teams to better integrate best practices in sales performance, gain more in-depth knowledge (and confidence) about their product offering, improve employee retention, develop more accurate forecasting and realistic goals and close more deals.
+Other organizations, when asked how to measure effectiveness, reported:

 - Increased productivity,